prometheus/alertmanager/docs/configuration.md

 [ send_resolved: <boolean> | default = false ]

 # The email address to send notifications to.
+# Allows a comma separated list of rfc5322 compliant email addresses.
 to: <tmpl_string>

 # The sender's address.